Whether you’re looking to spend 100 nights on the trail or want to stick to a tight budget, we’ve found the best backpacking tents of 2022.

 Less expensive tents are priced for the beginning or occasional hiker.
 Expect to spend a third of your budget on a tent, another third on your sleeping bag, and the rest on your cooking supplies, etc.

 The amount you are willing to spend depends on your commitment to the sport.
-Affordable options are a great place to start, and then you will discover how much you like it for a low entry price.
+Affordable options are a great place to start, as you can then gauge your willingness to invest.

 What Should I Look for When Buying a Tent?